 A. Active Caseload

-1. A Personal Service Coordinator (PSC) will have an active FSP caseload of no more than 15 partners at any given time.
+1. An Intensive Care Coordinator (ICC) will have a low caseload to be able to provide intensive frequent services, preferably an active FSP caseload of no more than 15 consumers at any given time.

 B. Service Goals